-Brian partners with employees of all sizes – from small family-owned businesses to multi-national Fortune 500 companies – to help them effectively manage the issues they face on a daily basis in an increasingly regulated workplace.
-Brian focuses much of his practice on educating and assisting employers in their use of 21st century technology in their workplaces and its impact on cybersecurity, employee privacy, and trade secret protection.
-Brian also counsels employers on the wide range of federal and state employment laws, including the Family & Medical Leave Act, the Americans with Disabilities Act, the Fair Credit Reporting Act, and the Fair Labor Standards Act.
+Brian partners with employers of all sizes – from small family-owned businesses to multi-national Fortune 500 companies – to help them effectively manage the issues they face on a daily basis in an increasingly regulated workplace.
+Brian focuses much of his practice on educating and assisting employers in their use of 21st century technology in the workplace and its impact on cybersecurity, employee privacy and trade secret protection.
+Brian also counsels employers on the wide range of federal and state employment laws, including the Family & Medical Leave Act, the Americans with Disabilities Act, the Fair Credit Reporting Act and the Fair Labor Standards Act.

 When employment-related disputes escalate to litigation, Brian represents management interests in employment and workers’ compensation matters in both union and non-union environments.
 In fact, he devotes a large portion of his practice to defending employers in litigation involving employment discrimination, wrongful discharge, allegations related to workplace injuries and occupational diseases (including employment intentional tort litigation), as well as claims arising under ERISA.
 Brian also has significant experience advising employers and litigating the enforcement of rights and obligations under non-compete agreements and laws relating to misappropriation of trade secrets.

 In the workers' compensation discipline, Brian helps both state-funded and self-insured employers manage their Ohio workers’ compensation programs and defend against individual claims.
 Viewing workers’ compensation from a general employment law perspective, he helps employers understand how their approach to workers’ compensation is impacted by federal laws such as the Americans with Disabilities Act, the Family and Medical Leave Act, and ERISA and state law concepts addressing workers’ compensation retaliation and employment intentional tort.